the Philodemic Society

-When a member rises to speak, the member shall address the presiding officer by the officer’s preferred honorific and appropriate title, such as “Mr. President” or “Madam President.”
+When a member rises to speak, he shall address the presiding officer with “Mr. President” or “Madame President.”

-No member during a meeting of this Society shall speak or laugh improperly; make any personal remarks or reflections upon another member; or show a desire to make the floor speaker appear ridiculous; interrupt another member whilst speaking, or be guilty of any act which may be thought improper, under the penalty of a fine according to the pleasure of the Society.
+No member during a meeting of this Society shall speak or laugh improperly; make any personal remarks or reflections upon another member; or show by his actions a desire to make him ridiculous; interrupt another member whilst speaking, or be guilty of any act which may be thought improper, under the penalty of a fine according to the pleasure of the Society.

 No member shall use opprobrious word to another at any time of the meeting.

 No member shall assume an ungraceful lounging posture whilst the Society is in session.